 MedAccess is a wholly owned subsidiary of British International Investment plc (formerly CDC Group plc).
 British International Investment plc made a \$200 million commitment to MedAccess, of which the full amount was contributed as at 31 December 2019.
-On 5 December 2023, by an ordinary resolution of the shareholder, 30,000,000 existing ordinary shares were converted into redeemable preference shares having the rights and being subject to the obligations set out in the articles of association.
-On 11 December 2023, a Capital Return notice was issued and the whole of the preference share Capital of \$30,000,000 (thirty million dollars) will be cancelled and the capital returned to the shareholder on 30 June 2025.
-These redeemable preference shares have been recorded as a liability in the financial statements.
+On 5 December 2023, by an ordinary resolution of the shareholder, 30,000,000 existing ordinary shares were converted into preference shares having the rights and being subject to the obligations set out in the articles of association.
+On 11 December 2023, a Capital Return Notice was issued and the whole of the preference share capital of \$30,000,000 (thirty million dollars) is to be cancelled and the capital to be returned to the shareholder on 30 June 2025.
+These preference shares have been recorded as a liability in the financial statements.

-The net income generated by MedAccess is from short-term investments, grants and volume guarantee contracts.
-MedAccess recorded a net surplus of \$6,352,842 for the year ended 31 December 2023 (2022: \$7,586,824 net expense).
-The net asset value of MedAccess was \$175,247,975 at 31 December 2023 (2022: \$196,666,831).
-The decrease in the net asset value is due to the pending redemption of the preference shares.
+Net income generated by MedAccess is from short term investments, grants, volume guarantee contracts and procurement guarantee contracts.
+MedAccess recorded a net deficit of \$736,812 for the year ended 31 December 2024 (2023: net surplus of \$6,352,842).
+The net asset value of MedAccess was \$174,511,163 at 31 December 2024 (2023: \$175,247,975).